codr7/forthy2/README.md

 1503
 ```

-Some type checks may be skipped in return for a 30% speed up by specifying `-unsafe` on the command line.
+Some type checks may be skipped in return for a 30% speed up by passing `-unsafe` on the command line.
 Unsafe in this context means potentially crashing on failed dynamic C++ type casts as opposed to checking types manually and throwing more informative errors.

 ```
 $ build/forthy2 bench/fib_rec.f2